pulkitkalra/rlc-analyser/README.md

 ## User Set Up

 ### 1. Download the JAR file
-Download the JAR file supplied on GitHUb.
+Download the JAR file supplied on GitHub.
 This JAR file contains the latest built version of the RLC Analyser.

 ### 2. Run the JAR